 Gaming monitors today can have the following resolutions:

-However, the biggest obstacle keeping most gamers from QHD and UHD resolutions are hardware limitations.
+However, the biggest obstacle that keeps most gamers from QHD and UHD resolutions are hardware limitations.
 QHD is slowly becoming the new standard, with most mid-range gaming rigs being able to maintain a stable 30 FPS in that resolution.
-UHD is an entirely different story, as only the most powerful modern GPUs will be able to push over 30 FPS and hope to reach 60.
+UHD is an entirely different story, as only the most potent modern GPUs will be able to push over 30 FPS and hope to reach 60.

 That said, before deciding on your ideal resolution, consider your GPU power and whether you prefer performance or visual quality.
 In most cases, we advise going with a higher resolution (either QHD or UHD) due to it being more future-proof.